enjoyear/spark-streaming/k8s-spark/spark-submit/readme.md

 # Trigger through `spark-submit`

-1. Run the driver as chen-guo, which has enough position to manage pods
+1. Run the driver as chen-guo, which has enough permissions to manage pods
 - Optionally add `--conf spark.kubernetes.authenticate.executor.serviceAccountName=chen-guo` to be consistent
 2. The `local://` prefix tells Spark the file is already present in the container image (don’t upload)
 - `file://` means a local file that must be uploaded to somewhere shared.
 Spark tries to upload it to a staging location (spark.kubernetes.file.upload.path)